nikhil-rawal/n-youtube/README.md

 # n-youtube

 n-youtube is a ReactJS-based web application that aims to clone the core functionalities of YouTube.
-This project is optimized for large screen devices like laptops and desktops.
-Inspired by Akshay Saini, this project has been built with a unique approach.
+This project is optimized for large screen devices like laptops and desktops and will be optimized for small screens in future.

 ## Overview